lgray52/Engineering4_Notebook/README.md

 ``` python
 for letter in message
 ```
-is pretty nifty, because it makes doing something based on each letter in the text to translate and then referring to that same letter in the loop super easy.
-The one thing that tripped me up was checking for the quit statement using an if statement - I forgot that it would be formatted as a list and spent a good deal of time trying to figure out the problem before using a print statement in the relevant if statement to check if it was every entering the loop.
+is pretty nifty, because it makes taking each letter in the text to translate and then referring to that same letter in the loop super easy.
+The one thing that tripped me up was checking for the quit statement using an if statement - I forgot that it would be formatted as a list and spent a good deal of time trying to figure out the problem before using a print statement in the relevant if statement to check if it was ever entering the loop.
 Print statements were very useful for identifying check points throughout this assignment.

 [Back to Table of Contents](https://github.com/lgray52/Engineering4_Notebook#table-of-contents)